CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Task 2: Create an Azure AI Foundry Resources

-In this task, you will create an Azure AI hub, gaining hands-on experience in setting up a collaborative workspace for AI projects and configuring essential resources and connections.
+In this task, you will gain hands-on experience in setting up a collaborative workspace for AI projects and configuring essential resources.

 1. On the Azure AI Foundry portal home page, in the **Help** window, select **Create a project**.
 In Azure AI Foundry, projects are containers that help organize your work.